esystemsdev/configuration/azure-ai.md

-# Azure AI Functions Repository Setup
+# Azure AI Repository Setup

-This document provides step-by-step instructions to create a private GitHub repository named `azure-ai-functions`, clone it locally, set up the required directory structure, and push the initial commit.
+This document provides step-by-step instructions to create a private GitHub repository named `azure-ai`, clone it locally, set up the required directory structure, and push the initial commit.

 ## **Prerequisites**